Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions

-In this work, we perform a global analysis of the nuclear EOS including information from nuclear theory (see Fig.~\ref{fig:EOS_joint_constraint}A), astrophysical observations of neutron stars (see Fig.~\ref{fig:EOS_joint_constraint}B), and results from HIC experiments that were performed at the Schwerionensynchrotron 18 (SIS-18) accelerator located at the GSI Helmholtz Centre for Heavy Ion Research~\cite{Fevre:2015fza,Russotto:2016ucm} (see Fig.~\ref{fig:EOS_joint_constraint}C).
-We analyse the EOS and neutron-star properties by extending our Bayesian multi-messenger astrophysics framework~\cite{Dietrich:2020lps} to include information from the Four-Pi (FOPI)~\cite{Fevre:2015fza} and the Asymmetric-Matter EOS (ASY-EOS) experimental campaigns~\cite{Russotto:2016ucm}.
-The combination of these experiments provides new constraints for neutron-rich matter between $\sim$ 1-2$\ns$.
-We additionally include the EOS constraint from Danielewicz \textit{et al.}~\cite{Dani02Esymm} for symmetric nuclear matter obtained from HIC experiments at the Bevalac accelerator at Lawrence Berkeley National Laboratory (LBL) and the Alternating Gradient Synchrotron (AGS) at Brookhaven National Laboratory (BNL).
+In this work, we perform a global analysis of the nuclear EOS including information from nuclear theory (Fig.~\ref{fig:EOS_joint_constraint}A), astrophysical observations of neutron stars (Fig.~\ref{fig:EOS_joint_constraint}B), and results from HIC experiments that were performed at the Schwerionensynchrotron 18 accelerator located at the GSI Helmholtz Centre for Heavy Ion Research\cite{Fevre:2015fza,Russotto:2016ucm} (Fig.~\ref{fig:EOS_joint_constraint}C).
+We analyse the EOS and neutron-star properties by extending our Bayesian multi-messenger astrophysics framework\cite{Dietrich:2020lps} to include information from the Four-Pi (FOPI)\cite{Fevre:2015fza} and the Asymmetric-Matter EOS (ASY-EOS) experimental campaigns\cite{Russotto:2016ucm}.
+The combination of these experiments provides new constraints for neutron-rich matter in the range around 1-2$\ns$.
+We also include the EOS constraint from ref.\cite{Dani02Esymm} for symmetric nuclear matter obtained from HIC experiments at the Bevalac accelerator at Lawrence Berkeley National Laboratory and the Alternating Gradient Synchrotron at Brookhaven National Laboratory.
 In all experiments, gold nuclei were collided.
-The information from this series of HIC experiments allows us to further constrain the EOS in a density range where theoretical calculations become less reliable.
+The information from this series of HIC experiments allows us to further constrain the EOS in a density range for which theoretical calculations become less reliable.